ibm-cloud-docs/vpc/cbr.md

 ```
 {: codeblock}

 You can also search events by using a resource identifier.
 A resource ID is a UUID and is the last identifier in a CRN.
-For example:
+See the following example

 ```text
 crn:v1:bluemix:public:is:au-syd:a/67db3d7ff3f34220b40e2d81480754c9::vpc:<resourceID>